+In the first demo I loaded $K = 16$ integer-periodic patterns into an $N = 100$ sized reservoir, using the incremental loading procedure detailed above.
+The patterns were sines of integer period length or random periodic signals.
+Period lengths ranged between 3 and 15 (details documented in Section \ref{secDetailmemmanageDemo1}).
+Figure \ref{memManFig1} displays characteristic impressions.

-Comments on the demonstrations: \begin{description} \item[Demonstration 1.]
-When a reservoir is driven with a signal that has an integer period, the reservoir states (after an initial washout time) will entrain to this period, i.e.\ every neuron likewise will exhibit an integer-periodic activation signal.
-Thus, if the period length of driver $j$ is $m$, the correlation matrix $R^j$ as well as the conceptor $C^j$ will be matrices of rank $m$.
+\textbf{Comments.} When a reservoir is driven with a signal that has an integer period, the reservoir states (after an initial washout time) will entrain to this period, i.e.\ every neuron likewise will exhibit an integer-periodic activation signal.
+Thus, if the period length of driver $p^j$ is $L^j$, the state correlation matrix as well as the conceptor $C^j$ will be matrices of rank $L^j$.
 An aperture $\alpha = 1000$ was used in this demonstration.
-The large size of this aperture and the fact that $R^j$ has rank $m$ leads to a conceptor $C^j$ which comes close to a projector matrix, i.e.\ it has $m$ singular values that are close to one and $N-m$ zero singular values.
+The large size of this aperture and the fact that the state correlation matrix has rank $L^j$ leads to a conceptor $C^j$ which comes close to a projector matrix, i.e.\ it has $L^j$ singular values that are close to one and $N-L^j$ zero singular values.
 Furthermore, if a new pattern $p^{j+1}$ is presented, the periodic reservoir state vectors arising from it will generically be linearly independent of all state vectors that arose from earlier drivers.